sulzbals/hapra/blatt1/a3/README.md

 ### Patch

-Changing the statement "else" in controller/index.php:161 to an "elseif" with a condition identical to the one in controller/card2card.php:319 will restrict common users from running the routine that retrieves the user list.
+Changing the statement "else" in controller/index.php:161 to an "elseif" to check if the user is authenticated as support will restrict common users from running the routine that retrieves the user list.

 ##  5) Command execution